 There is no timeframe by when you must report an incident.
 Sometimes, particularly in cases of emotional abuse such as gaslighting, the situation is not immediately clear to the parties being affected.
 It may be months before they realize they are being subject to harassment.
 This is one reason why the policy encourages bystanders to support their colleagues when they see them being harmed.
 In any case, ACE will receive claims about any incidents related to your employment for as long as you are employed with the organization (and up to three months after termination—more on that in the next question).

 13. Do these policies still apply to recently terminated employees?
 Would it be possible for someone to still file a complaint or would that employee’s only recourse be hiring personal legal counsel?

 ACE will allow an employee up to three months from the date of their termination to raise a complaint with a designated person, lead, or the ED, and ACE will follow the protocols outlined in the policy to attend to the matter.
-Three months allows the terminated employee enough time to gather their thoughts and analyze the circumstances, but isn’t so long from the event that there would be undue logistical strain on the organization to revisit the situation.
-Though not legally required, ACE offers this three-month period a compromise between both parties.
+Three months allows the terminated employee enough time to gather their thoughts and analyze the circumstances, but it isn’t so long from the event that there would be undue logistical strain on the organization to revisit the situation.
+Though not legally required, ACE offers this three-month period as a compromise between both parties.